1.Strengthen inspection of farmhouse land and speculative house trading

 (2)Assessing the current value of houses rationally

-To provide a uniform reference for the local governments as a basis of adjusting the tax base of the house tax, the amendments to Articles 2 and 16 of “The Reference Principle for Simplifying the Operation of Assessing the Standard Values and the Current Values of Houses” were promulgated on March 3, 2017.
-A total of 19 local governments adjusted the exempted criteria of the house tax for a house in residential use.
+To provide a uniform reference for local governments as a basis for adjusting the tax base of the house tax, the amendments to Articles 2 and 16 of “The Reference Principle for Simplifying the Operation of Assessing the Standard Values and the Current Values of Houses” were promulgated on March 3, 2017.